jvalue/jayvee/rfc/0017-error-values/README.md

 ## Explanation

-This RFC introduces two error values (naming suggestions welcome):
+This RFC introduces two error values:
-- `EINVAL`: Represents an invalid value.
+- `invalid`: Represents an invalid value.
-- `EMISSING`: Represents a missing value.
+- `missing`: Represents a missing value.

 This distinction is made in order to allow both users and the interpreter more fine grained control.
-FIXME

-### EINVAL
+### invalid

 This error's primary use case is to represent an erroneous calculation result (e.g. Division by zero).
 It is intended to be used by operator evaluators.

-Additionally, parsers can represent a failed value parse using `EINVAL` (e.g. when attempting to parse a number but encountering a letter).
+Additionally, parsers can represent a failed value parse using `invalid` (e.g. when attempting to parse a number but encountering a letter).

-### EMISSING
+### missing

 This error's use case is related to parsing text data and exporting SQL.
 When a parser encounters a missing value (e.g. empty cell in CSV) it can now use this error instead of crashing.
-Similarly, SQL exporters can now replace any table cell containing `EMISSING` with `NULL`.
+Similarly, SQL exporters can now replace any table cell containing `missing` with `NULL`.

 ## Drawbacks